 Once a test stand has been accepted into the system, the TMC will assign reference oils for continuing calibration according to the following reference oil mix:

-100% of the scheduled calibration tests should be conducted on reference oils <Oil XXX>, <Oil YYY>, and <Oil ZZZ> or subsequent approved reblends.
+100% of the scheduled calibration tests should be conducted on reference oils 831, and 831-1 or subsequent approved reblends.

 4. Adjustment (Zi) and Monitoring (ei) Charts

 In Section 1, the construction of the adjustment and monitoring charts used in the Lubricant Test Monitoring System are outlined.
-The constants used for the construction of the control charts for the <Test Name>, and the response necessary in the case of adjustment and monitoring chart limit alarms, are depicted below.
+The constants used for the construction of the control charts for the Cummins ISB, and the response necessary in the case of adjustment and monitoring chart limit alarms, are depicted below.

 Laboratory Shewhart Limits for Prediction Error Monitoring Parameters